codeSolver123/Robot-Lab5-Encoder-Odometry/README.md

 # Robot– Encoder Odometry

-This lab focuses on measuring and verifying robot motion using wheel encoder counts and distance feedback while commanding the robot to drive straight.
+This project focuses on measuring and verifying robot motion using wheel encoder counts and distance feedback while commanding the robot to drive straight.

 ---